telerik/blazor-docs/_contentTemplates/scheduler/views.md

 Views that show hours let you control their precision through the `SlotDuration` and `SlotDivisions` parameters:

-1. `SlotDuration` - the time between the hour markers.
+1. `SlotDuration` - the time span of each major time slot in minutes.
-1. `SlotDivisions` - how many partitions each time between the hour markers is separated into.
+1. `SlotDivisions` - the number of partitions in each major time slot.

 >caption Figure: Slots explanation